 Positive Train Control (PTC) is a complex signaling and communications technology that is designed to make commuter rail even safer.
 It is a federal mandate for railroads across the country to adopt PTC.
-Caltrain's PTC system will be fully operational by 2020.
 PTC serves as a redundancy that overlays with existing safety and signaling systems.
+PTC will be interoperable with all other rail systems that access the Caltrain corridor, including commuter rail, freight rail and, in the future, high-speed rail.
+Caltrain's PTC system is fully operational and was certified by the Federal Railroad Administration (FRA) in December 2020.